njx/brackets-livedev2/README.md

 Bugs/cleanup/TODO:

-* If you open live preview in one browser and then immediately open the same URL in another browser, then do edits in the HTML, it works in both, but if you do edits in the first browser before opening the URL in the second browser, it only works in the second browser.
-It seems like the instrumentation IDs are changing in the HTML for some reason.
 * Lightning bolt status is wrong - never turns off
 * Haven't thought through how we should indicate in the UI when multiple browser clients are active, and whether we should turn the lightning bolt off when the last one disconnects
 * Doesn't show an error if the browser never connects back